laravel/docs/errors.md

 During local development, you should set the `APP_DEBUG` environment variable to `true`. **In your production environment, this value should always be `false`.
 If the value is set to `true` in production, you risk exposing sensitive configuration values to your application's end users.**

-<a name="exceptions"></a>
+<a name="handling-exceptions"></a>
-## Exceptions
+## Handling Exceptions

 <a name="reporting-exceptions"></a>
 ### Reporting Exceptions

-In Laravel, exception reporting is used to log exceptions or send them to an external service like [Flare](https://flareapp.io), [Bugsnag](https://bugsnag.com), or [Sentry](https://github.com/getsentry/sentry-laravel).
+In Laravel, exception reporting is used to log exceptions or send them to an external service [Sentry](https://github.com/getsentry/sentry-laravel) or [Flare](https://flareapp.io).
 By default, exceptions will be logged based on your [logging](/docs/{{version}}/logging) configuration.
 However, you are free to log exceptions however you wish.

-If you need to report different types of exceptions in different ways, you may use the `reportable` method in your application's `bootstrap/app.php` to register a closure that should be executed when an exception of a given type needs to be reported.
+If you need to report different types of exceptions in different ways, you may use the `reportable` exception method in your application's `bootstrap/app.php` to register a closure that should be executed when an exception of a given type needs to be reported.
 Laravel will determine what type of exception the closure reports by examining the type-hint of the closure:

     ->withExceptions(function (Exceptions $exceptions) {
         $exceptions->reportable(function (InvalidOrderException $e) {